The statewide professional membership association that advocates solely for all California Community College faculty.

 We value the growth and development of all faculty members as professionals in service of their communities, their institutions, and their students.

 Who We Are

 Since 1953, FACCC has provided focused representation for the community college faculty to promote funding, academic freedom, and retirement benefits.
-With members at all 113 campuses across California, FACCC continues to strengthen the position of faculty in the State Capitol, the State Chancellor’s Office, and the State Teachers’ Retirement System.
+With members across every campus in California, FACCC continues to strengthen the position of faculty in the State Capitol, the State Chancellor’s Office, and the State Teachers’ Retirement System.